WatForm/fortress/DevelopersGuide.md

 ## Basic Algorithms of Fortress

-Fortress applies a ModelFinder to an problem state.
+Fortress applies a ModelFinder to a problem state.
 The steps of a model finder are: 1) apply a compiler (a sequence of transformers) and 2) convert the problem to SMT-LIB and pass the problem to a solver.

 There are three standard model finders available in Fortress, which differ in the compiler used.
 In all existing model finders, the non-incremental Z